-ACCOUNTABILITY SPECIFIC RESPONSIBILITIES Assessments Conduct assessments to understand the impact of trauma, neglect, and abuse experiences on the child's development and functioning and develop a treatment plan.
-A non standardised assessment approach is used and generally involves assessing the individual child, collecting a brief history and context such as care arrangements, living arrangements, school arrangements, resources.
-Administer and interpret standardised outcome measures such as HoNosca, SDQ, Trauma Symptom Check List (TSCC), Ages and Stages, NMT At times specialised assessments are required and the clinician will consult with their team leader for discussion and approval in supervision to ensure clinical governance.
-Where a child is known to be or is possibly Aboriginal, consultation with the Aboriginal team needs to occurs as part of the assessment process to ensure this process is being culturally informed.
+ACCOUNTABILITY SPECIFIC RESPONSIBILITIES Assessments Conduct assessments to understand the impact of trauma, neglect, and abuse experiences on the child's development and functioning.
+A non-standardised assessment approach is used and generally involves assessing the individual child, collecting a brief history and context such as care arrangements, living arrangements, school arrangements, resources.
+Administer and interpret standardised outcome measures such as HoNosca, SDQ, Trauma System Check List (TSCC), Ages and Stages, Bitsea, NMT At times specialised assessments are required and the clinician will consult with their team leader for discussion and approval in supervision to ensure clinical governance.
+Where a child is known to be, or is possibly Aboriginal, consultation with the Aboriginal team needs to occur as part of the assessment process with this process being culturally informed.
 Write a cohesive, succinct, timely report for multiple audiences -including the child, parents, carers, and Child Protection.
-Treatment Develop a formulation which forms the basis for a therapeutic treatment plan that includes goals and time frames Provide the therapeutic treatment as specified in the treatment plan.
-This may be via others such as residential care staff or carers/family members, utilising psychoeducation, coaching and/or reflective practice.
-The inclusion of a Cultural Connection Tool is essential for Aboriginal children Treatment can be at the levels of the individual child, the family system, and the care team system Key therapies provided are family or child psychotherapy (which is informed by principles of relational therapies), dyadic therapy between child and adult (to build and repair relationship) and psycho education for carers, early childhood/education services).
-Develop and sustain therapeutic relationships with and between child and adults Identify and respond to clinical risk
+Develop a formulation which forms the basis for a therapeutic treatment plan that includes goals and time frames.
+Treatment Provide the therapeutic treatment as specified in the treatment plan.
+The inclusion of a Cultural Connection Tool is essential for Aboriginal children.
+Treatment can be at the levels of the individual child, the family system, and the care team system.
+Key therapies provided are family or child psychotherapy (which is informed by principles of relational therapies), dyadic therapy between child and adult (to build and repair relationship) and psycho education for carers, early childhood/education services).
+Develop and sustain therapeutic relationships with and between child and adults.
+Identify and respond to clinical risk.
 Conduct regular reviews of the therapeutic progress to recognise when the treatment goals have been met and the episode of care is completed and initiate case closure procedures.
-Provision of secondary consultation and advice to non-clinical staff, carer and family members working in Care Teams and the broader service system Provide the clinical services as agreed on for Targeted Care Packages, ensuring work is delivered within agreed timeframes.
-Attends court and gives evidence that may include their professional opinion based upon assessment reports and professional observations on the child/young person's development and relationships with significant others Team Work • Work cooperatively with the system that sits around the child - child protection practitioners, education providers, health providers, care givers and family Clinicians work in a team to ensure the work-place is a learning environment and are required to share and listen to others. • Participate in case presentations and other clinical development opportunities as these are learning opportunities to assist self and colleagues.
-Administration Complete assessment, review and closure reports in agreed time frames Maintain up to date files Update data bases as required and expected Keep timely and succinct case notes and file accordingly Supervision Provides supervision to clinicians in accordance with Berry Street's supervision policy.
-Coach and mentor clinicians Conduct annual reviews of clinicians in accordance with Berry Street policy Review and sign off on reports completed by clinicians they supervise Attend potentially difficult and/or complex meetings with clinicians as required, this may be due to complexities within partnerships or if a more complex clinical situation has evolved.
-Supervise students as required Leadership Act in the clinical team leader role as required Attend Professional Panels as required Self and Organisation Participate actively in supervision.
+Provision of secondary consultation and advice to non-clinical staff, carer and family members working in Care Teams.
+Attend court and give evidence that may include their professional opinion based upon assessment reports and professional observations on the child/young person's development and relationships with significant others Team Work Work cooperatively with the system that sits around the child - child protection practitioners, education providers, health providers, care givers and family.
+Clinicians work in a team to ensure the work-place is a learning environment and are required to share and listen to others.
+Participate in case presentations and other clinical development opportunities as these are learning opportunities to assist self and colleagues.

+Administration Complete assessment, review and closure reports in agreed time frames.
+Maintain up to date files.
+Update data bases as required and expected.
+Keep timely and succinct case notes and file accordingly.
+Self and Organisation Participate actively in supervision.
 The Berry Street model of supervision encompasses management, support, development and mediation.
 It is not supervision to maintain professional standards.
 It is the forum to discuss clinical governance and risk and seek approvals and guidance as required.
 Engage in workplace organisation training and initiatives of Take Two.
 Engage in Communities of Practice and Friday Focus